oVirt/ovirt-site/source/feature/networklabels.html.md

 #### Labeling a network or an interface

 When the host interface is the first to be labelled and later on a new network is labelled with the same label, the 'Assign Network to cluster' action will trigger the attachment of the network to all of the hosts carrying that label on one of their interfaces.
-When the network is labelled prior to labeling the the host interface, labeling the interface will be done as part of the 'Setup Networks' action.
+When the network is labelled prior to labeling the host interface, labeling the interface will be done as part of the 'Setup Networks' action.
 The 'Setup Networks' will be the responsible to translate the label into the appropriate list of networks it represents and to validate the correctness of the label.

 Defining a network label on network indicates the administrator enhances the usage of the network labels feature to apply a network to all of the hosts carrying the same label on their interfaces.
 Hence, no further indication is required add the network to all of the hosts (i.e. by property 'Apply to all hosts').